AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

 .. centered:: **Static Semantics**

-1. A type is said to *yield synchronized objects* if it is a task type, a protected type, a synchronized interface type, an array type whose element type yields synchronized objects, an undiscriminated type (or a discriminated type whose discriminants lack default values) all of whose nondiscriminant component types
+1. A type is said to *yield synchronized objects* if it is

+   * a task type; or

+   *  a protected type; or

+   *  a synchronized interface type; or

+   * an array type whose element type yields synchronized objects; or

+   * a record type or type extension whose discriminants, if any, lack default values, which has at least one nondiscriminant component (possibly inherited), and all of whose nondiscriminant component types yield synchronized objects; or

-    (including, in the case of a type extension, inherited components), yield synchronized objects, or it is a descendant of the type Ada.Synchronous_Task_Control.Suspension_Object;
+   * a descendant of the type Ada.Synchronous_Task_Control.Suspension_Object.

    An object is said to be *synchronized* if it is

    * of a type which yields synchronized objects; or

    * an atomic object whose Async_Writers aspect is True; or

    * a variable which is "constant after elaboration" (see section :ref:`object-declarations`); or

    * a constant.

   [Synchronized objects may be referenced by multiple tasks without causing erroneous execution.
 The declaration of a synchronized stand-alone